 There are several ways to lower your insurance premium payment every month.

-Here are a few tips for cheaper insurance:
+Here are a few tips for getting cheaper car insurance:

 1. Usage-based insurance can save money if you enroll in telematics/pay-as-you-drive programs.